Skip to main content

 For its part, Get Saucy is targeting special diets with sauces and seasonings for people with autoimmune diseases and food allergies.
 Lee, whose partner has Crohn’s disease, explains that people living with this condition must avoid foods like seed oils, tree spices, tomatoes and other products, making their diet “very bland … but they want flavor.”

 Get Saucy addresses the flavor challenge with specific ingredients.
-Its new tomato-free marinara, for example, contains meat, carrots and butternut squash.
+Its new tomato-free marinara, for example, contains beets, carrots and butternut squash.
 “Nothing odd,” notes Lee.
 There are also a tikka masala and a barbecue sauce.
 “Some ingredients may not be familiar,” he admits.
 “They’re there for nutritional and functional reasons and are described on our website.”
 The line will eventually contain about a half-dozen SKUs.

 Flavors were chosen due to their broad appeal and user versatility.
 In addition to people with dietary restrictions, research uncovered interest from those concerned with fitness and health, says Lee.
 The foods’ clean-label ingredients come from small, organic farms.